ralphje/imagemounter/README.md

   - `affuse`, part of afflib-tools package
 - Statistics, e.g. last mountpoint of volumes
   - `fsstat`, part of sleuthkit package
-- LVM arrays
+- LVM volumes
   - `lvm` et al, all part of lvm2 package
-- RAID volumes
+- RAID arrays
   - `mdadm`
+- LUKS volumes
+  - `cryptsetup`

+A basic installation contains at least one of the mount tools.
+Highly recommended is also `fsstat`, others are required for specific file system types.

 #### ewfmount on Ubuntu 13.10
 Due to a bug with ewf-tools in Ubuntu <=13.10, it may be that ewfmount is not properly provided.
-This bug will be resolved in Ubuntu 14.04.
+This bug has been resolved in Ubuntu 14.04.
 If you are using Ubuntu 13.10, you can install ewf-tools with ewfmount as follows:

 1. Download a recent build of ewf-tools from https://launchpad.net/ubuntu/+source/libewf/20130416-2ubuntu1 (choose your arch under 'Builds' and download all deb files under 'Built files')
 2. Execute `sudo apt-get install libbfio1`